gvwilson/sensibleadventures/short-stories/arecibo.md

 Turks,
 and even a company of Franks
 who somehow found themselves east of the Black Sea.
-His men have heard him bellow orders as they gallopped into battle and sing in a surprisingly melodious voice, but they have never heard him be quite as sarcastic as this.
+His men have heard him bellow orders as they gallop into battle and sing in a surprisingly melodious voice, but they have never heard him be quite as sarcastic as this.